martucs/42_Irc/README.md

 Our class arquitecture
  -----------------------------
+ To help clarify the structure of the classes, here is a simplified representation:
 <img width="2097" height="1098" alt="Screenshot from 2025-07-29 16-00-04" src="https://github.com/user-attachments/assets/2bd60248-36f9-4c6f-81a2-6bdca6d93518" />
 With this structure we can access all the information we need from the Clients, as well as from the Channels.